undergrad-partner-school

 The campus of NJIT is located in the heart of Newark, a vibrant city that offers numerous cultural, artistic, and entertainment opportunities.
 The university has state-of-the-art facilities, including advanced research labs, modern classrooms, and engineering workshops.
 NJIT places a strong emphasis on industry partnerships and collaborations, providing students with opportunities for internships, co-op placements, and research projects with leading companies and organizations.
 With a diverse and inclusive community, NJIT fosters an environment that encourages innovation, entrepreneurship, and academic excellence.

-New Jersey Institute of Technology is a public university located in Newark, NJ and set in an urban environment.
-This school follows a semester-based calendar.
-It has an acceptance rate of 66%.
-The freshman retention rate at New Jersey Institute of Technology is 91% and the six-year graduation rate is 72%.
+Located in Newark, NJ and set in an urban environment, New Jersey Institute of Technology is a public university.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 65%.
+The freshman retention rate at New Jersey Institute of Technology is 90% and the six-year graduation rate is 73%.

-For freshmen, the application deadline for this school is March 1.
-Read more about what New Jersey Institute of Technology has to offer based on the most recent data this institution has reported.
+To find out more about what New Jersey Institute of Technology has to offer to its students, read on for the latest data reported by this school.

 Quick Facts